Baglyas/Barsport-landing/README.md

 This landing page serves as a **promotional website** for the **Barsport app**, designed to **attract users, explain features, and provide a seamless introduction** to the platform.

 It highlights **tournaments, matches, leaderboards, and sports-related events**, making it an essential entry point for both new and returning users.

----

-Would you like sections for **installation, setup, or deployment** instructions? 🚀